Lia711/full-stack-project/README.md

 # Full Stack Project

-Personal project for the Legend of Zelda video game franchise, featuring front-end and back-end.
+Personal project for the Legend of Zelda video game franchise made using REACT and Java for frontend and backend.

 ## Features